 I’d like to gain after-hours access.

-Regular, weekly Adorers are asked to make a commitment to an hour of prayer before the Blessed Sacrament at the same day and time each week.
+Regular, weekly Adorers are asked to commit to an hour of prayer before the Blessed Sacrament on the same day and time each week.
 Currently, Adorers are needed to fill Wednesday morning through Saturday morning hours.
-It is our goal that once these slots are filled, we will offer expanded Adoration time-slots for Tuesday morning through Wednesday morning.
+It is our goal that once these slots are filled, we will offer expanded Adoration time slots for Tuesday morning through Wednesday morning.
 Once these days are filled, Monday and Saturday-Sunday hours will become open.